NCERT Solutions for Class 9 Science Chapter 7 Motion - Free PDF

 Answer:

-(i) If the velocity of an object traveling in a straight line increases or decreases by equal amounts in equal intervals of time, then the acceleration of the object is said to be uniform.
-For example, An apple having a free-fall motion.
+(i) If the velocity of an object travelling in a straight line increases or decreases by equal amounts in equal intervals of time, then the acceleration of the object is said to be uniform.
+For example, an apple has a free-fall motion.

 Q.2 A bus decreases its speed from 80 km h-1 to 60 km h-1 in 5 s.
 Find the acceleration of the bus.